 If this number is even, your group will exit at the main entrance (#1 on your school program map).
 If this number in odd, your group will exit at the service entrance (#12 on your school program map).
 When you have your entire group and are ready to leave the site, please proceed to your designated exit.
 Give your number to the volunteer at the exit and they will call another volunteer in the parking lot to locate your bus and bring it to your exit.
 This may takes a few minutes.
 Please ensure that your bus driver is with his or her bus when you want to leave!

 If you are from a rural school and need to leave the park earlier or are arriving at the park in a vehicle other than a schoolbus, please be sure to indicate this on your reservation form in the comments section.
 This will help us facilitate your departure from Voyageur Park.

-To ensure the security of the Great-West Life School Program, each student must be accompanied by an adult who is signed up with the Great-West Life School Program in order to leave the site.
+To ensure the security of the Canada Life School Program, each student must be accompanied by an adult who is signed up with the Canada Life School Program in order to leave the site.

 Students who are lost may find their way to the Info Centre where our staff will assist them in locating their group.
 They may also find help with any Festival employee – wearing a yellow smock, historic costume, or Tent MC.
 Please share this information with students.

 To ensure students’ safety, any student needing to leave the site must be accompanied by an adult.